villekf/OMEGA/README.md

 ## Installation

 You're going to need C++ compiler in order to compile the MEX-files and use this software.
 Visual Studio and GCC have been tested to work so I recommend those depending on your platform.
-Specifically Visual Studio 2015 and 2017 have been tested to work as well as GCC 5.4.0 on Windows 7/10 and Ubuntu 16.04.
+Specifically Visual Studio 2015, 2017 and 2019 have been tested to work on Windows 7/10 and as well as G++ 5.5, 6.4 and 7.3 on Ubuntu 16.04.

 To install the software, either simply extract the package or obtain the source code through git:
 git clone https://github.com/villekf/OMEGA
-and then add the software folder and subfolders to MATLAB path.
-Finally, run install_mex in the source folder to build the necessary MEX-files without OpenCL or Root support.
-Use install_mex(1) to install also OpenCL support, but no Root support, install_mex(0,1) for Root support, but no OpenCL support, and lastly install_mex(1,1) for both.
+and then add the OMEGA folder and subfolders to MATLAB path.
+Finally, run install_mex in the source folder to build the necessary MEX-files.
+Both ROOT and OpenCL support will be installed, if the corresponding files are found.
+ROOT is, however, only supported on Unix-platforms.
+Possible compilation errors can be seen with install_mex(1).

-In order to enable OpenCL support you're going to need an OpenCL SDK and ArrayFire (see below).
+In order to enable OpenCL support you're going to need an OpenCL SDK and (for implementation 2) ArrayFire (see below).
 The SDK can be any (or all) of the following CUDA Toolkit, Intel OpenCL SDK, OCL-SDK, AMD APP SDK.
 On all cases, the OpenCL library and header files need to be on your system's PATH.
-By default, the install_mex-file assumes that you have installed CUDA toolkit (Linux and Windows) or Intel SDK (Windows).
+By default, the install_mex-file assumes that you have installed CUDA toolkit (Linux and Windows) AMD APP SDK v3.0 (Linux and Windows), OCL-SDK (Windows), AMD GPU Pro drivers (Linux) or Intel SDK (Linux and Windows).
 If you get an error message like "CL/cl.h: No such file or directory", the headers could not be found.
 You can also add these manually to install_mex-file by adding -I/path/to/CL and -L/path/to/OpenCLlib before the .cpp file (simply replace the CUDA paths with the correct ones).
 On Ubuntu you can use command "find / -iname cl.h 2>/dev/null" to find the required cl.h file and "find / -iname libOpenCL.so 2>/dev/null" to find the required library file.
 See install_mex.m-file for further details.

 Links:
 https://software.intel.com/en-us/intel-opencl
 https://developer.nvidia.com/cuda-toolkit
 https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases

-On Linux you can alternatively just install the OpenCL headers:
+On Linux you can alternatively just install the OpenCL headers (NOTE: UNTESTED):
 sudo apt-get install opencl-headers
 and then the library:
 sudo apt-get install ocl-icd-libopencl1

 Once you have the header and library files, you need drivers/OpenCL runtimes for your device(s).
-If you have GPUs then simply having the vendor drivers should be enough.
+If you have GPUs/APUs then simply having the vendor drivers should be enough.
 For Intel CPUs without an integrated GPU you need CPU runtimes.
-For AMD CPUs it seems that the AMD drivers released around this summer (2018) no longer support CPUs so you need an older driver in order to get CPU support.
+For AMD CPUs it seems that the AMD drivers released around the summer 2018 and after no longer support CPUs so you need an older driver in order to get CPU support.
 Intel runtimes can be found here:
 https://software.intel.com/en-us/articles/opencl-drivers